IPhone 6: Touchscreen failure ("touch disease")

 Initially, Apple did not officially acknowledge this issue.
 The issue was widely discussed on Apple's support forum—where posts discussing the issue have been subject to censorship.
 The touchscreen can be repaired via microsoldering: Apple Stores are not equipped with the tools needed to perform the logic board repair, which had led to affected users sending their devices to unofficial, third-party repair services.
 An Apple Store employee interviewed by Apple Insider reported six months after they first started noticing the problem, Apple had issued guidance instructing them to tell affected users this was a hardware issue that could not be repaired and that their iPhone had to be replaced.
 However, some in-stock units have also been afflicted with this issue out of the box, leading to an employee stating they were "tired of pulling service stock out of the box, and seeing the exact same problem the customer has on the replacement".
 The issue received mainstream attention in August 2016 when reported by iFixit.
 On August 26, 2016, Apple Insider reported based on data from four "high-traffic" Apple Store locations, there was a spike in the number of iPhone 6 devices brought into them for repairs following mainstream reports of the "touch disease" problem.

 On August 30, 2016, a group of three iPhone 6 owners sued Apple Inc. in the United States District Court for the Northern District of California and filed for a proposed class action lawsuit, alleging Apple was engaging in unfair business practices by having "long been aware" of the defective design, yet refusing to acknowledge or repair it.

 On November 17, 2016, Apple officially acknowledged the issue and announced a paid repair program for affected iPhone 6 Plus models, stating; "some iPhone 6 Plus devices may exhibit display flickering or Multi-Touch issues after being dropped multiple times on a hard surface and then incurring further stress on the device".

 Sales

 Apple Inc. announced, within 24 hours of availability, over 4 million pre-orders of the iPhone 6 and 6 Plus were made, exceeding the supply available—an Apple record.
-10 million iPhone 6 and iPhone 6 Plus devices were sold in the first three days, marking another Apple record.
-The iPhone 6S & 6S Plus were introduced in September 2015 selling 13 million units which set the record for sales in the first three days from last years release.
+Ten million iPhone 6 and 6 Plus devices were sold in the first three days, another Apple record.
 Three months after its release, the iPhone 6 generated 71.5 million unit sales.

-As of June 2017, the iPhone 6 and 6 Plus have sold 222.4 million units worldwide, making them the most popular iPhone models and the best-selling smartphones of all time.
+As of June 2017, the iPhone 6 and 6 Plus had sold an estimated 222 million units worldwide, making them the most popular iPhone models and the best-selling smartphones of history.